Alediguida/GAT-AE-surrogate/README.md

 1. **Physics Scout GAT**: A lightweight Graph Attention Network predicts a coarse pressure field across the entire domain.
 2. **Smart Subsampling**: Nodes are ranked using an *Importance Score* (50% physical gradient magnitude + 50% absolute pressure value).
 Only the most critical nodes (e.g., wakes, stagnation points) are kept.
-3. **Deep GAT Autoencoder**: A heavy Autoencoder reconstructs the high-fidelity pressure field *only* on the subsampled critical nodes, guided by a punitive loss function ( \times Importance^3$).
+3. **Deep GAT Autoencoder**: A heavy Autoencoder reconstructs the high-fidelity pressure field *only* on the subsampled critical nodes, guided by a punitive loss function ($Loss \times Importance^3$).
-4. **Hybrid Merging**: The detailed Autoencoder predictions are mapped back over the Scout\'s coarse field.
+4. **Hybrid Merging**: The detailed Autoencoder predictions are mapped back over the Scout's coarse field.
-5. **Latent Space MLP**: The compressed global bottleneck vector $ extracted from the Autoencoder is used to predict the global aerodynamic Drag Coefficient ($).
+5. **Latent Space MLP**: The compressed global bottleneck vector $z$ extracted from the Autoencoder is used to predict the global aerodynamic Drag Coefficient ($C_d$).

 ---